-- The school recognises that both boys and girls can be vulnerable to Child Sexual Exploitation and as such ensure staff are alert to signs and indicators - The school recognises that there are various 'models' of CSE which include but not limited to: - o gangs and groups - o boyfriend/girlfriend model - \circ child on child - o familial - o online - o abuse of authority - Where concerns are identified in relation to Child Sexual Exploitation the Central Bedfordshire Threshold Framework will be consulted in order to ensure the child receives support at the earliest possible opportunity. - An Early Help multi agency response may be initiated from the school as the lead professional by completing an Early Help Assessment. - If a child is thought to be at risk of significant harm through child sexual exploitation a referral will be made to Children's Social Care. - Advice will be sought to establish if a National Referral Mechanism is appropriate.

-• In all cases, intelligence will be shared with Bedfordshire Police using the multi-agency information sharing form.
+- The school recognises that both boys and girls can be vulnerable to Child Sexual Exploitation and as such ensure staff are alert to signs and indicators. - The school recognises that there are various 'models' of CSE which include but not limited to: - o gangs and groups - boyfriend/girlfriend model - o child on child - o familial - o online - o abuse of authority - Where concerns are identified in relation to Child Sexual Exploitation the Threshold Document will be consulted in order to ensure the child/young person receives support at the earliest possible opportunity. - An Early Help multi-agency response may be initiated from the school as the lead practitioner by completing an Early Help Assessment or completing an Early Help referral through the Access and Referral HUB. - If a child/young person is thought to be at risk of significant harm through child sexual exploitation a referral will be made to Children's Social Care. - Advice will be sought to establish if a National Referral Mechanism is appropriate. - In all cases, intelligence/information will be shared with Bedfordshire Police using the Multi-Agency Information Sharing Form.